LidkeLab/smite/paper/paper.md

 right) SMLM analysis, (lower left) channel registration, and (lower right) inspection of results contained in SMD structures.\label{fig:smite_overview}](smite_overview.pdf){ width=100% }

+# Author Contributions

+KAL conceived and supervised development of SMITE and its predecessors.
+DJS, MF, HMF, MBMM and KAL coded SR localization techniques.
+SP, MJW, MF and HMF implemented thresholding.
+DJS and HMF wrote frame connection.
+MJW, KAL and DJS developed drift correction based on an earlier version by FF.
+MF and KAL devloped BaGoL; MJW wrote the interface to SMITE.
+DJS, HMF, WKK, DAR and EJ designed and wrote code for single particle tracking based on ideas from PKR.
+DJS, MBMM, HMF and SP created visualizations.
+SK, MJW and DJS added SMLM and SPT simulations.
+KAL, SL and MJW developed Zernike polynomial point spread function engineering.
+MJW packaged clustering techniques, and
+SLS and MJW wrote code for various cluster statistics.
+DJS added channel registration, various statistics, dimer hidden Markov modeling and the batch Publish class.
+PKR and MJO developed the diffusion estimator, while MJO also contributed to the change detector.
+MJW, SK and EAB added GitHub documentation.
+MJW and DJS wrote the manuscript.
+All authors reviewed the manuscript.

 # Acknowledgements